 In this tutorial, we will execute some tests using the Robot Framework.

-This tutorial explores the integration using the JUnit XML report that the Robot Framework is capable of generate.
+This tutorial explores the integration using the JUnit XML report that the Robot Framework is capable of generating.

-However, the Robot Framework native XML format is supported by Xray and thus it should be the preferable way of importing tests/results from Robot test cases.
-Whenever integrating through Robot's specfic XML format, you have access to more features than the ones that are available if you use JUnit's XML format, since the latter is a generic format.
+Since the Robot Framework native XML format is supported by Xray, it is the preferable way of importing tests/results from Robot test cases.
+When integrating through Robot's specfic XML format, you have access to more features than the ones that are available if you use JUnit's XML format, since the latter is more generic.

 - Java (if using the Java variant of the "robot framework")

-This and more examples may be found in Robot framework's robotdemo repository.
+This and more examples are found in Robot Framework's robotdemo repository.